leba-instrument/leba-instrument.github.io/index.md

 ### Contributing and translations

 We welcome translations of the LEBA instrument, under the conditions of the [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
-For any questions regarding translations, please email [Dr Manuel Spitschan](mailto:manuel.spitschan@psy.ox.ac.uk).
+For any questions regarding translations, please email [Prof. Dr..
+Manuel Spitschan](mailto:manuel.spitschan@tum.de).

 ### List of publications using the LEBA instrument